playcanvas/engine/examples/README.md

 The available examples are written as classes in TypeScript under the paths `./src/examples/\<categoryName\>/\<exampleName>.tsx.
 To create a new example you can copy any of the existing examples as a template and update its path.

-Each example extends the `Example` parent class and can implement three methods to define it's functionality:
+Each example extends the `Example` parent class and can implement three methods to define its functionality:

 ### `example` function
 ```tsx